-- 78. The revenue forecast outturn is that an additional £1.9m will be spent compared to the original budget this financial year.
+- 77. The revenue forecast outturn is that an additional £3.4m will be spent compared to the original budget this financial year.
 All service managers, but particularly those predicting a year end overspend, have been asked to identify savings to offset the variances where possible.
-If offsetting savings cannot be found, then reserves will need to be used to balance the budget, taking the General Reserve far below the recommended minimum level of £6m. - 79.
+If offsetting savings cannot be found, then reserves will need to be used to balance the budget. - 78.
 The rise of inflation, particularly in relation to energy costs and staff pay demands, causes concern for the Council and is likely to have a significant impact on the year end position.
-The full impact on the year is uncertain and we will need to continue to monitor budgets closely and identify offsetting savings and further possible cost reductions to mitigate the effect. - 80.
-Regular meetings between Members and officers are occurring to identify ways to reduce expenditure in the current year and future year budgets. - 81.
-It should be noted that if it wasn't for the forecast overspend on Homelessness (£1.767m) the council would be reporting an overspend of £132,000 for the year which is less than the cost of the forecast increased pay offer to staff (£459,000).
-The council has setup the Homelessness Taskforce to cross departmental boundaries and identify and implement solutions to reduce the spiralling costs.
+The full impact on the year is uncertain and we will need to continue to monitor budgets closely and identify offsetting savings and further possible cost reductions to mitigate the effect. - 79.
+Regular meetings between Members and officers are occurring to identify ways to reduce expenditure in the current year and future year budgets and a number of financial restrictions have been put in place since the 1st October 2023 and are detailed in the Medium Term Financial Strategy paper. - 80.
+It should be noted that if it were not for the forecast overspend on Homelessness (£2.615m) the council would be reporting an overspend of £320,000 for the year which is less than the cost of the forecast increased pay offer to staff (£459,000).
+The council has set up the Homelessness Taskforce to cross departmental boundaries to identify and implement solutions to reduce the spiralling costs.
 This is recognised as a key corporate objective and work continues at pace.
-The graphs at paragraph 40 are starting to show the first tentative signs of a reduction in the number of people in temporary accommodation which is an encouraging sign. - 82.
+The graphs at paragraph 40 indicate the first tentative signs of a plateau, and potential reduction in the number of people in temporary accommodation, which is an encouraging sign. - 81.
 There is a risk of potential delays to some capital programme schemes and variations in the year given the current climate and inflation increasing costs.
 Any slippage will be carried forward to future year capital budgets.
 Slippage on the capital programme could result in lower interest and MRP charges, delaying the impact to future years.
-The capital programme has been reviewed and where possible expenditure plans pushed out to future years to generate revenue savings on interest and MRP payments. - 83.
+The capital programme has been reviewed and where possible expenditure plans pushed out to future years to generate revenue savings on interest and MRP payments. - 82.
 The further use of any reserves to balance the budget prejudices the potential to use reserves to fund future expenditure and would necessitate greater cuts to services and staff in future financial years to achieve a balanced budget and restore reserves to minimum recommended levels.